 1. Preventable medical errors leading to avoidable mortality rates

-According to a recent study by Johns Hopkins hospital, in which they analyzed medical death rates for eight years, more than 250,000 deaths happened per year due to medical errors.
-Furthermore, the study stated that this number accounted for about 10% of all U.S deaths, making medical errors the third-leading cause of death after heart disease and cancer.
+According to a recent study by Johns Hopkins Hospital, in which they analyzed medical death rates for eight years, more than 250,000 deaths happened per year due to medical errors.
+Furthermore, the study stated that this number accounted for about 10% of all U.S. deaths, making medical errors the third leading cause of death after heart disease and cancer.

 Additionally, the Healthcare Access and Quality (HAQ) Index ranks countries on the quality of healthcare their citizens receive.
 The index also measures premature deaths that could have been prevented by effective and timely care.
 The United States did not fare well in the ranking, falling behind countries like the Netherlands, Sweden, Australia, Germany, France, and the United Kingdom.